Brady Oliveira: Early life

 As a youth, Brady initially played soccer due to his father playing the sport but his skills transferred to football.
 The coach for the North Winnipeg Nomads asked his mother if he could play football as they had an injured player and she allowed the request.
 Oliveira initially did some kicking before switching to playing receiver and running back.
 For high school football, he started playing for the school team at Oak Park High School where he became a star player.
 As a senior at Oak Park, Oliveira was named the Winnipeg High School Football League (WHSFL) Potter Division Offensive Player of the Year after rushing 170 times for 2,220 yards and 34 touchdowns, and catching six passes for 142 yards and two additional touchdowns.
 In his 370-yard game against Sturgeon High School, he broke the WHSFL record for single-game touchdowns with six.

 He was named 2012 WHSFL Rookie of the Year as a sophomore in 2012.

 Oliveira spent the 2013 season at the Canada Prep Academy in Ontario.

 College career

 Oliveira finished his career at UND as the program's 7th all-time leading rusher with 2,822 yards (5.6 yards per carry average).

 He earned All-Big-Sky Conference honors in 2016 and 2017.
 UND competed as an FCS independent school in 2018 with no All-Conference teams applicable.
 He was named to the 2016 Hero Sports Sophomore All-American team after posting 897 yards and 10 touchdowns.

 Oliveira was among 169 nominees for the Allstate Good Works Team recognizing "distinguished accomplishments off the field."

 He was invited to and participated in the 2019 College Gridiron Showcase college football all-star event in Fort Worth, Texas.

-Oliveira was named one of five finalists for the second annual Jon Cornish Trophy given to the most outstanding Canadian player in collegiate football.